Halo 4: Post-release

 Halo 4 was re-released as part of Halo: The Master Chief Collection for the Xbox One on November 11, 2014, and for Microsoft Windows on November 17, 2020.
 A sequel, Halo 5: Guardians, was released for the Xbox One on October 27, 2015.

 Reception

 Critical reception

-Halo 4 received positive reviews from critics, with aggregate review website Metacritic assigning it an average score of 87 out of 100, based on 87 reviews.
+Halo 4 received mostly positive reviews from critics, with aggregate review website Metacritic assigning it an average score of 87 out of 100, based on 87 reviews.
 Many reviewers were impressed by 343 Industries' debut effort and considered it a worthy addition to the series.
 Ryan McCaffrey of IGN gave Halo 4 a very positive review, considering it to be the best game of the series to date and the best Xbox 360 game of 2012; he called it "a bar-raising triumph for the entire first-person shooter genre."
 Wesley Yin-Poole of Eurogamer remarked that although he was initially skeptical of changes being made to the formula, 343's greatest achievement was managing to stay true to what Halo is.
 He was enthusiastic to see what the developer would do with Halo 5 and expected them to deviate further while retaining the series' "magic".